iamthemovie/iamthemovie.github.io/_posts/2014-09-18-centos-7-and-hp-raid-drivers.md

 A quick google brought up <a href="http://serverfault.com/questions/611182/centos-7-x64-and-hp-proliant-dl360-g5-scsi-controller-compatibility" target="_blank" >this StackOverflow article</a>.

-**PROBLEM:** RHEL7 removes the the the CCSIS driver and you need to load the kernel component before it can see any drives.
+**PROBLEM:** RHEL7 removes the the the CCSIS driver and you need to load the kernel component correctly before it can see any drives.

 There are two parts to this install: